messagerie-melanie2/Courrielleur-Sources/browser/components/urlbar/docs/dynamic-result-types.rst

 appropriate to your use case.

 If any elements created in the view for your results can be picked with the keyboard or mouse, then be sure to implement your provider's ``onEngagement`` method.

 For help on implementing providers in general, see the address bar's `Architecture Overview`__.

 If you are creating the provider in the internal address bar implementation in mozilla-central, then don't forget to register it in ``UrlbarProvidersManager``.

-If you are creating the provider in an extension, then it's registered automatically, and there's nothing else you need to do.

 __ https://firefox-source-docs.mozilla.org/browser/urlbar/overview.html#urlbarprovider